-- (1) English Language Arts 30-1 (grade of at least 60%) - (2) Chemistry 30 - (3) Pure Mathematics 30 or Mathematics 30-1 - (4) Physics 30 - (5) Biology 30 or Physical Education 30 (5 credit).

-- (1) Only one Language other than English is accepted for admission - (2) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (3) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
-In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (4) Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.
+- 1. English Language Arts 30-1

+- 2. Chemistry 30

+- 3. Mathematics 30-1

+- 4. Physics 30

+- Biology 30 or Physical Education 30, or Recreation Leadership (REC) Advanced Level-Career and Technology Studies (CTS).
+Note: Only 5-credit courses will be used for admission purposes.

+1. Only one Language other than English is accepted for admission

+Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses.

+.
+Transfer applicants who have completed less than ★24 transferable will be considered high school applicants.
 If a student in this circumstance has a GPA below 2.0 on their postsecondary coursework they would be admitted on probation.
-In order to clear this probation they must complete a minimum of ★18 and achieve a minimum GPA of 2.0 over the next Fall/Winter Terms (September April).
+In order to clear this probation they must complete a minimum of ★18 and achieve a minimum GPA of 2.0 over the next Fall/Winter Terms (September - April).

-To be considered for admission as a transfer applicant, applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of ★24 of transferable credits.
+To be considered for admission as a transfer applicant, applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of \star 24 of transferable credits.
 Possession of this minimum AGPA does not guarantee admission to the program.
-Applicants must also possess all High School admission requirements or equivalent.
+Applicants must also possess all high school admission requirements or equivalent.
 Applicants are assigned to a year of the program based on the following:

-- First-Year Transfer Applicants: This category includes those students who have completed fewer than ★30 applicable to the BSc Kinesiology program. - (2) Second Year Transfer Applicants: This category includes those students who have successfully completed a minimum ★30 applicable to the BSc Kinesiology program. - (3) Third-Year Transfer Applicants: This category includes those students who have successfully completed a minimum of ★60 applicable to the BPE program including all first-year BSc Kinesiology requirements.
+- First-Year Transfer Applicants: This category includes those students who have completed fewer than ★30 applicable to the BSc Kinesiology program. - Second Year Transfer Applicants: This category includes those students who have successfully completed a minimum ★30 applicable to the BSc Kinesiology program. - 3.
+Third-Year Transfer Applicants: This category includes those students who have successfully completed a minimum of ★60 applicable to the BKin program including all first-year BSc Kinesiology requirements.

-- Students with a previous degree in Physical Education, Kinesiology, or equivalent from an accredited institution are not eligible for admission to the BScKIN program. - (2) The BScKIN degree program strictly adheres to University policy regarding Transfer of Credit, as outlined in §14.2.2.
+- Students with a previous degree in Physical Education, Kinesiology, or equivalent from an accredited institution are not eligible for admission to the BScKin program. - The BScKin degree program strictly adheres to University policy regarding Transfer of Credit, as outlined in Transfer of Credit.

-15.13.3 Combined Bachelor of Physical Education/ Bachelor of Education (BPE/BEd) (Elementary or Secondary Routes)
+Combined Bachelor of Kinesiology/Bachelor of Education (BKin/BEd) (Elementary or Secondary Routes)

-To gain admission to the first three years of the Combined Degrees program, students apply for admission to the Faculty of Physical Education and Recreation
+To gain admission to the first three years of the Combined Degrees program, students apply for admission to the Faculty of Physical Education and Recreation.